-As a result of Bri-Chem's expansion from three warehouses in May of 2011 to fourteen national warehouses, management has been able to secure superior independent highway transportation rates which are less than the cost of running our own fleet.
-During 2012, the Company has reduced its highway transportation fleet from ten tractors to zero and maintains four trailers.
+As a result of Bri-Chem's expansion from three warehouses in May of 2011 to sixteen national warehouses, management has been able to secure superior independent highway transportation rates which are less than the cost of running our own fleet.
+During 2012, the Company reduced its highway transportation fleet from ten tractors to none and now only maintains four trailers.

 On December 31, 2012, the Company acquired all of the outstanding common shares of General Supply Company, an Oklahoma based drilling fluid wholesale distribution business.
-As part of the acquisition, Bri-Chem acquired a fleet of specialized rig hauling trucks that are used to secure delivery of drilling fluids to customers on site.
-This field service transportation revenue is a value added service offered to customers and the revenue is included in the USA fluids distribution division.
+As part of the acquisition Bri-Chem acquired a fleet of specialized rig hauling trucks that are used to deliver drilling fluids to customers work sites.
+This field service transportation is a value added service offered to customers and the revenue generated is included in the USA fluids distribution division.